vippsas/vipps-ecom-api/vipps-ecom-api.md

 - `orderId`: Must be unique for the `merchantSerialNumber`.
 Example: `acme-shop-123-order123abc`.
   See: [orderId recommendations](#orderid-recommendations).

-To initiate an express checkout payment the payment initiation call must include the `"paymentType": "eComm Express Payment"` parameter.
+To initiate an express checkout payment, the payment initiation call must include the `"paymentType": "eComm Express Payment"` parameter.
 If this parameter is not passed, the payment type will default to regular payment.

 ### Payment retries

-If a user cancels, or does not act, on a payment, there is no way to "retry" a payment.
+If a user cancels or does not act on a payment, there is no way to "retry" the payment.

 The initiate call is not idempotent, so the closest to a "retry" is to make a new initiate call with a new `orderId`.
 Vipps has no concept